 It’s best, though, to be prepared for your first flavor trip, so I’ll offer some advice and relate some of our findings so you can make the most of it.

 The berries themselves are extremely perishable.
 You can find them for sale online sometimes, but they’re expensive and have to be used immediately.
 Luckily, miracle fruit also comes in a handy tablet form.
 The ones we get come ten to a blister pack, and unopened they have a shelf life of about a few months.

 Be warned that at around a dollar a pop, even the tablets may seem a little expensive.
-But when you consider the price difference between Two Buck Chuck and a fine ice wine (we’ll come to this soon) or the price of admission to a movie these days, you get a lot of fun and flavor for that dollar.
+But when you consider the price difference between Two Buck Chuck and a fine ice wine fresh from the oak barrels or the price of admission to a movie these days, you get a lot of fun and flavor for that dollar.
 You can find some recommended suppliers here at My Flavor Trip.

 2. Acquire Your Test Subjects

 Never trip alone is a piece of advice that works here, too.
 What’s the fun of flipping out over the taste of a lime if you don’t have anyone to share it with?
 A party like the one we held last week is fun, but the first time we tried miracle fruit it was with two close friends who we share a lot of culinary adventures with, and I think a group of four to six people has its own advantages.
 With fewer people, you’re able to hear what everyone thinks of everything.
 With a large group you get a party atmosphere, hearing impressions here and there and getting lots of opinions on a few of the items.

 Either way you decide to go, once you have your miracle fruit in hand, pick a time and place and invite your guests.
 If you’re having a lot of people over, you might want to ask people to kick in a dollar or two for the tablets and so on, or you can do what we did and ask everyone to bring something to try.
 You can even provide a list of suggested foods and drinks and have people pick from that.